developertest02/netlify-cms/website/content/docs/add-to-your-site.md

 ---
 group: Intro
 weight: 3
-title: Add to Your Site
+title: Add to Your DOG
 ---
 You can adapt Netlify CMS to a wide variety of projects.
 It works with any content written in markdown, JSON, YAML, or TOML files, stored in a repo on [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/), or [Bitbucket](https://bitbucket.org).
 You can also create your own custom backend.